-At Trinity Fields we have multiple Internal Mentors for the induction of newly qualified teachers (NQTs) within Trinity Fields and two External Verifiers for the Special Schools and PRU's in the EAS region.
-Teachers in the early stages of their teaching careers are also appointed experienced teacher mentors.
+At Trinity Fields the assistant headteacher assumes overall responsibility for the mentoring of newly qualified teachers (NQTs) and those teachers in the early stages of their teaching careers.

 Communication

 All staff are made aware of staff development and professional learning developments issues through our well-established communication systems.
 These include: